-Teams may schedule games beginning March 26, 2022 and no later than June 18, 2022.
-This means that even though you are in tournament or eliminated from tournament, you may still schedule, or make-up, a contest up until this date.
+Teams may schedule games beginning March 23, 2024 and no later than June 15, 2024.
+This means that you can continue scheduling contests and scrimmages throughout the regular and postseason tournament, through June 15.
 Keep in mind that playing this late also eliminates any opportunity for a player to play non-interscholastic baseball until the school season is complete.